DR. JOSÉ ROBERTO (BETO) JUÁREZ, SR.

 The Juárez family wishes to thank the caregivers who cared for Beto during his years with Alzheimer’s, especially María, Leticia, and Mari.
 The family also thanks Dr. Luis Benavides, M.D.; Nurses on Wheels; Dr. Rolando Guerra, D.D.S.; Monsignor Alex Salazar; Raúl Paredes, RN; the hair stylists at Heavenly Hair Salon; and his friends at Mall del Norte, including H.R.
 Crouch, Jesús Peña, and Irma Ramírez.

-To send flowers to Jose Roberto Juarez's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jose Roberto Juarez, please visit our floral store.